Potter leads Utah Valley against Murray State after 20-point game - WTOP News

 Murray, Kentucky; Friday, 8 p.m.
 EST

-BOTTOM LINE: Utah Valley faces Murray State after Ethan Potter scored 20 points in Utah Valley’s 77-71 loss to the North Dakota Fightin’ Hawks.
+BOTTOM LINE: Utah Valley plays Murray State after Ethan Potter scored 20 points in Utah Valley’s 77-71 loss to the North Dakota Fightin’ Hawks.

-Murray State finished 12-20 overall a season ago while going 8-8 at home.
-The Racers gave up 69.9 points per game while committing 15.6 fouls last season.
+Murray State went 8-8 at home a season ago while going 12-20 overall.
+The Racers averaged 6.0 steals, 2.7 blocks and 8.9 turnovers per game last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.